 Week-by-week guide to pregnancy

-Big things are happening.
-Your baby is growing quickly and about to undergo another massive growth spurt.
-You will probably have put on some weight over the past few weeks (2 to 4kg) but that's just a guide, as every pregnancy is different.
+Your baby is growing quickly and about to have another growth spurt.
+You will probably have put on some weight over the past few weeks too.

 What's happening in my body?

-Your blood pressure will be checked and you'll pee into a tiny cup to give a urine sample.
+Your blood pressure will be checked and you will need to provide a urine sample.
 This will be checked for signs of protein that could show if you're at risk of developing a dangerous condition called pre-eclampsia.

 Carbon monoxide alert

-You can't see, smell or taste it – but carbon monoxide gas is a killer.
+You can not see, smell or taste it – but carbon monoxide gas is a killer.
 You can come into contact with it through faulty or poorly ventilated cooking or heating appliances.
 If you've already got a carbon monoxide detector, then check that it's working.
-There's usually a 'test' button – if it doesn't beep, the battery's gone or you need a new detector.
-You can pick one up at most supermarkets.
-You can also become exposed to this harmful gas through breathing in cigarette smoke.
-If you're a smoker, or anyone in your house smokes, then this could be putting your baby's development at risk.
-We know how hard it is to quit, but there's help out there.
-Ask your doctor or midwife for support.

 - pains on the side of your belly, caused by your expanding womb (known as 'round ligament pains')